(from the publication at the site The Holocaust Historiography Project)

 While they were singing, the Red Cross car arrived; the gas was thrown into the chamber and they all gave up the ghost amidst songs and ecstasy, dreaming of the brotherhood of a better world.

-* compare with the Czechoslovaks described by Filip Müller: “[In the gas chamber] they sang first the Czechoslovak anthem and then the Hebrew song ‘Hatikva’ “(Eyewitness Auschwitz, Stein and Day, 1979, xiv, 180 p.; p.
+* compare with the Czechoslovaks described by Filip Müller: “[In the gas chamber] they sang first the Czechoslovak anthem and then the Hebrew song ‘Hatikva’ “(Eyewitness Auschwitz, Stein and Day, New York 1979, xiv-180 p.; p.
 110),

 f.
 The Testimony of an actual survivor of the Sonderkommandos (at the moment of the gassings, the people shut up in the coke bins were unable to see anything)